Build automation

 Build automation is the practice of building software systems in a relatively unattended fashion.
 The build is configured to run with minimized or no software developer interaction and without using a developer's personal computer.
-Build automation encompasses the act of configuring the build system as well the resulting system itself.
+Build automation encompasses the act of configuring the build system and the resulting system.

 Build automation encompasses both sequencing build operations via non-interactive interface tools and running builds on a shared server.

 Tools

-Build automation tools allow for sequencing the tasks of building software via a non-interactive interface.
-A build system or build automation tool is a tool or set of tools that automate the compilation and linking of source code into an executable program or library.
+Build automation tools allow sequencing the tasks of building software via a non-interactive interface.
+A build system or build automation tool is a programming tool or set of tools that automate the compiling and linking of source code into an executable program or library.
 They streamline the software development process by managing dependencies, resolving conflicts, and ensuring consistent builds across different environments.

-When software projects grow complex, their build steps may involve multiple programming languages or compilation units, making manual build processes increasingly cumbersome.
+When software projects grow complex, their build steps may involve multiple programming languages or compiling units, making manual build processes increasingly cumbersome.
 Dependencies between code components necessitate careful ordering and potentially different tools for each piece.
 Managing these dependencies manually can quickly lead to version conflicts, stale binaries, and difficulty tracking updates, making solutions such as shell scripts too difficult to maintain.

 While individual developers might compile code directly, a robust build system is foundational to efficient software development in large organizations and teams, where automated builds become commonplace and most builds are triggered automatically rather than manually.
 Given the essential role of build systems, it is said that they act as "repositories of essential build knowledge".
 They effectively eliminate roadblocks and accelerate development velocity by enabling engineers to share resources and results.